 It’s not news that WordPress is the most popular CMS.
-What you may not know is how much work it takes to keep your site running smoothly and secure, particularly in these days of increasing cyberattacks.
-This article will tell you why we choose WP Engine for all our WordPress hosting needs.
-It might be just what you need!
+But, you may not know how much work it takes to keep your site running smoothly and secure.
+Particularly in these days of increasing cyberattacks.
+This article will explain why we chose WP Engine for all our WordPress hosting needs.
+It might be what you need!

 What is WP Engine and what do they offer?

-WP Engine is a specialized hosting company that puts security at the top of their list.
+WP Engine is a specialised hosting company that puts security at the top of its list.
 This has made them one of the most popular WordPress hosts, with over 30 million websites using WP Engine services.
-Their tools and managed hosting take care of all the hard work that goes into maintaining your site and keeping it up-to-date and secure.
-You can find more about how they work on their website.

 Why do we use WP Engine?